frostynumeral/clients/README.md

 ---

-# Bitwarden Client Applications
+# PasswordMsnager Client Applications

-This repository houses all Bitwarden client applications except the mobile applications ([iOS](https://github.com/bitwarden/ios) | [android](https://github.com/bitwarden/android)).
+This repository houses all PasswordMsnager client applications except the mobile applications ([iOS](https://github.com/bitwarden/ios) | [android](https://github.com/bitwarden/android)).

 Please refer to the [Clients section](https://contributing.bitwarden.com/getting-started/clients/) of the [Contributing Documentation](https://contributing.bitwarden.com/) for build instructions, recommended tooling, code style tips, and lots of other great information to get you started.